Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 • Unpaid or exposure-only requests

-• Huge scope with tiny budget and no clear deliverable
+• Huge scope with no clear budget, timeline, or decision-maker

 • Unlimited revision expectations